Kr4k0w/AZ-900-EN/AZ-900_Modules/02 - Describe the benefits of using cloud services/02 - Describe the benefits of high availability and scalability in the cloud.md

 When building or deploy a cloud application, two of the biggest considerations are uptime(avaliability) and the ability to handle demand(scale)

-### High availability
-During the deployment of an application, a service, or any IT resources, it's important the resources are available when needed.
-High availiability focuses on ensuring maximum availability, regardless of disruptions or events that may occur.
+- **Big Considerations in Cloud Applications**: Uptime and the ability to handle demand.

+- **High Availability**: Ensuring that IT resources are available when needed, focusing on maximum availability despite disruptions.

+- **Architecting Solutions**: Account for service availability guarantees.
+Azure offers uptime guarantees in its SLAs.

+- **Azure SLAs**: These SLAs describe the service availability guarantees.